the habit presents

 And so, in deciding whether to become a yoga instructor myself, I thought about how I could provide something different.
 And what came up for me was two of the biggest things I've learned as an Yoga Health Coach:

-1. Yoga doesn't mean what most people thinks it means.
+1. Yoga doesn't mean what most people think it means.

 The word "Yoga" means union or connection with oneself, and the path of a yogi is eight-fold.
 There are 8 focuses - the asanas, or postures, being only one of them.
 I want to be the kind of yoga teacher that connects students to the other 7 steps on the path, and connects them to themselves in a way that feels easy.
 Because,